Virtual Professional Organising

 “Virtual organising sessions exceeded my expectations.
-During the process a lot of emotions came to the surface, what the memories were, what they meant now, if they are still appropriate in the present or going into the future.
-I felt sufficiently supported to be able to go through belongings that had been safely stored and had not been getting in the way but which needed to be sorted through.
+During the process, many emotions arose, including what the memories were and what they meant now if they are still appropriate in the present or future.
+I felt sufficiently supported to go through my belongings that had been stored out of the way but needed sorting.

 In my experience, the initial recognition of the item brought back a flood of memories and a feeling of delight.
 Just seeing and touching something could transport me back in time.
 I then decided that whatever I was looking at had to be kept.
 If I had someone with me assisting me in sorting through these possessions at that moment, I would have felt pressured and unable to discard or dispose of anything.
 However, in nearly every case, after a day or two, I could quickly decide what could be disposed of, donated or given away and kept.
 I couldn’t do this in the first instance, but I could do so after stepping back and taking a day or two of reflection.”